ThemeFuse/Brizy/readme.txt

 ![Images](https://brizy.io/wp-content/uploads/2018/04/Images.gif)

 = Images done right =
-Take full control over your website images by harnessing our powerful and easy-to-use options.
+The Brizy page builder lets you take full control over your website images by harnessing our powerful and easy-to-use options.
 Upload, focus, zoom and resize are all done effortlessly, in a matter of seconds.

 ![Content adjustments](https://brizy.io/wp-content/uploads/2018/04/Content-adjustments.gif)